gaojingsheng/CluCDD/README.md

 ## CluCDD

-This includes an original implementation of CluCDD:  Contrastive Dialogue Disentanglement via Clustering
+This includes an original implementation of CluCDD:  Contrastive Dialogue Disentanglement via Clustering.
+The paper is accepted at IWCIM 2023.

 ## Get Started